SW-e/ADAmantiumForgers/index.md

 <b><i>For which words ensemble do we see a specificity in occurrences for communities 2 and 3 ?</i></b>

-Here are the results for the words ensemble on international news, and on religion and beliefs
+Here are the results for the words ensemble on international news, and on religion and beliefs, that did "trigger" communities 2 and 3 respectively, showing peaks of frequency of occurences.

 {% include /figures/words_occurences_international.html %}

-{% include /figures/words_occurences_surnatural_and_beliefs.html %}
+{% include /figures/words_occurences_religion_and_beliefs.html %}

-This clearly shows the orientation for our incognito communities.
+This clearly shows the orientation for our two left incognito communities.

 Community 2 reacts to international news lexical fields.
 Brexit is its most cited topic, and this community shows large interest for Europe, foreign countries leaders and other continents.
 Affairs regarding China appear to be discussed in this community more than in others, even if it is also discussed in communities 1, 3 and 5 in lower proportion.
 Interestingly, when isolating 'Yemen', comunity 2 is only the second community citing this country, as it is more present in community 1, and this topic appears to be interesting for left wing also.